 - co-operate with any Institute arrangements for monitoring and review of their professional, regulatory, business efficiency and competence.

 Member firm annual return

-Your firm’s annual return is designed to inform the IFA of any changes in your firm’s address, contact details, composition and activities.
+Your firm’s annual return is designed to inform the IFA of any changes in your firm’s address, contact details, and full details of the composition and activities.

-Complete and submit the firm return as soon as possible.
-The deadline for submitting and complete the firm return is 4 May 2018.
+You need to complete and submit the firm return as soon as possible.

-Failure to submit the annual return may lead to incorrect information being published by the IFA in the firm register which is in the process of being developed.
+Failure to submit the annual return means means that the IFA is unable to supervise your firm under MLR 2017.
+This may also lead to incorrect information being published by the IFA in the firm register which is in the process of being developed.